MottZilla/SOTN_AR/README.md

 Currently no safety checks on logic are performed.
 It is possible when randomizing you could generate a seed you cannot complete.
 This will hopefully be addressed in the future.
 Currently combining the preset Guarded O.G. or Lycanthrope with SOTN_AR using the Gravity Boots starting relic will avoid softlock situations.

+Check PPFHelp.txt if you need help setting up the PPF patch feature.

 Best when used with the Randomizer project at https://sotn.io Github at https://github.com/3snowp7im/SotN-Randomizer